Work permit and residence permit

 Application for extension

 The application to extend a researcher’s residence permit must be submitted before their existing permit expires.
 The department will issue a new hosting agreement to the researcher.
-The researcher can then apply for the prolongation under the same time as the Hosting agreement specifies.
-Please note that the application can only be made for as long as the researcher’s passport is valid.
-Make sure to check the passport’s validity in advance.
+The researcher can apply for an extension for the same period as specified in the Hosting Agreement.

 While the application is being processed

 The researcher should remain in Sweden while the Swedish Migration Agency processes their application.
 They should refrain from travelling abroad, both for leisure and business.
 The researcher may be denied re-entry to Sweden if they travel abroad during the processing period.
 This creates a risk that the researcher must remain abroad until the new residence permit has been issued.
 Therefore, we strongly advise that the researcher does not travel abroad until the residence permit has been issued.
-This should be kept in mind as it can affect the commitments a researcher may have while their application is being processed.

 Forms and Links